toriwei/nwslink/README.md

 # NWSLink

 NWSLink explores the club and teammate history of players in the National Women's Soccer League through Neo4j.
-This project uses [SoccerData](https://github.com/probberechts/soccerdata) tool to collect data from [FBref](https://fbref.com/en/).
+This project uses [SoccerData](https://github.com/probberechts/soccerdata) to collect data from [FBref](https://fbref.com/en/).

 ## About the Dataset